genimarca/tass_templates_additional_tasks/README.md

-#TASS Templeates for web pages of additional tasks
+#TASS Templates for web pages of additional tasks

 This project is a template for the webpages of the additional tasks of **[TASS-2018](http://www.sepln.org/workshops/tass/2018/)**.